MagiFeeney/scamx/README.md

-# An experimental modal editing
+# Scamx: A Minimalist Modal Editing Mechanism for Emacs

-This is my first attempt that designs a modularized, multi-layer functionalized and minimal-effort modal editing mechanism.
-It combines with default keybindings of emacs, but without modifier keys and only some necessary commands are binded.
+Scamx is an experimental modal editing mechanism designed for Emacs.
+It introduces a modularized, multi-layered approach that integrates seamlessly with default Emacs keybindings, avoiding modifier keys and focusing solely on essential commands.
+Scamx is crafted to deliver a streamlined and functional modal editing experience within the Emacs environment.
+As mathematical principles dictate, only mapping matters and those powerful functions are just out there.

 ## How to Use
 * Install `meow` with `package-install`